Snap-on: History

+Snap-on was founded as the Snap-on Wrench Company in Milwaukee, Wisconsin in 1920 by Joseph Johnson and William Seidemann.
+The business manufactured and marketed ten sockets that would "snap on" to five interchangeable handles.
+The company's slogan was "5 do the work of 50".
+In 1930, the company's headquarters moved to Kenosha, Wisconsin.

-After World War II, Rogers Palmer, as senior Vice President Sales, advertised for a military officer to organize and develop a larger sales force for the expected post war sales boom.
-Routes were developed for company dealers to see mechanics on a weekly basis.
+After World War II, Stanton Palmer advertised for a military officer to organize and develop a larger sales force for the expected post war sales boom.
+Newton Tarble was hired, and came up with the idea of developing routes for company dealers to see mechanics on a weekly basis.
 Eventually these salesmen became independent businessmen and authorized dealers using larger walk in vans to carry a growing product line.

 In 1956, the company continued to expand with the use of test equipment and wheel service products.
 This was the start of the company's jump into manufacturing automotive test equipment into the Snap-On line.
 Equipment included voltmeters, ammeters, disruptors, and alternator testers.

 The company opened its wrench forging plant in Elizabethton, Tennessee in 1974.
 The next year, Snap-on opened a manufacturing plant in Johnson City, Tennessee and closed the plant in 2007.

 In 1998, workers at the company's Milwaukee plant voted to join the Teamsters labor union and the company expanded the facility in 2013.
 Also in 1998, the company began a partnership with Lowe's home improvement chain retailer to produce its Kobalt line of tools.

 In 2010, the Murphy, North Carolina plant was named one of the top 10 plants in North America by IndustryWeek.
 In 2011, J.H.
 Williams & Co was officially renamed Snap-on Industrial Brands.
 In 2022, the company announced an expansion to its Milwaukee facility to grow its hand tool business.

 Acquisitions

 In 2014, the company acquired New Hampshire–based Pro-Cut for $42 million.
 In October 2016, the company acquired Car-O-Liner Holding AB, a Swedish collision repair tool company, for $155 million.
 Later that year, the company acquired Sturtevant Richmont for $13 million.
 In May 2017, the company acquired Norbar Torque Tools Holdings Limited for $72 million.
 In August 2019, the company acquired Cognitran Ltd for $31 million.
 In September 2020, the company acquired AutoCrib Inc. based in Tustin, California for $36 million.

 In March 2021, Snap-on acquired Canada-based Dealer-FX Group for $200 million.